hermanaguinis/AI-Enabled-Research-Infrastructure-for-Upstream-Rigor-toolkit/README.md

 ## Data handling and privacy

-No tool collects, transmits, or stores participant or personal data.
-All computation happens locally in the user's browser; no tool makes external network calls.
-See [`docs/data-handling-statement.md`](docs/data-handling-statement.md) for the full privacy-by-design model, including which tools use `localStorage` versus session-only memory.
+No tool transmits or stores participant or personal data on any server.
+All computation happens locally in the user's browser, and no tool makes external network calls.
+Some tools persist user-entered content locally in the user's own browser (localStorage) so a session survives a reload; others are session-only.
+See docs/data-handling-statement.md for the full model.

 ## Background